LauraPuerto82/mini-ia-projects-/01.- Deep Learning for Real Estate Price Prediction/README.md

 ## 🧠 Dataset

-The dataset contains real estate sales data for King County (Washington, USA), including property attributes such as:
+The dataset contains house sale records from King County (Washington, USA), including a variety of property attributes such as:

-- Living area (`sqft_living`)
+- Living area (in square feet)
 - Number of bedrooms and bathrooms
 - Year built and renovation year
-- Zip code and location
-- Lot size and condition
+- Lot size and number of floors
+- Location-related features such as zip code, latitude, and longitude
+- Property condition, view, and waterfront status
+- Basement size, building grade, and other structural attributes

 📍 [Kaggle: House Sales in King County](https://www.kaggle.com/datasets/harlfoxem/housesalesprediction)